Ben Brading 5 min read

 By the end of 2025, all small commercial properties should have a smart meter installed for their business gas and electricity connections.

-Smart meter-based monitoring utilises real-time consumption data from these meters.
+Smart meter-based monitoring uses real-time consumption data from these meters.

-Smart meter-based monitoring is the simplest type of business energy monitoring system and is offered free of charge by many energy suppliers through their websites.
+Smart meter-based monitoring is the simplest type of business energy monitoring system and is offered free of charge by many energy suppliers online.

 Business energy monitor display unit

-Energy monitoring display units offer a simple solution for small business energy customers, such as hairdressers and newsagents.
+Energy monitoring display units offer a simple solution for micro business electricity customers, such as hairdressers and newsagents.

-An energy monitor unit has a digital display that shows electricity and gas consumption, along with a few predefined graphs that allow you to track consumption at a single property.
+An energy monitor unit has a dedicated digital display that shows electricity and gas consumption, along with a few predefined graphs that allow you to track consumption at a single site.

-Most energy suppliers include energy monitor units free of charge in domestic energy packages, but businesses typically have to purchase them separately.
+Most energy suppliers include energy monitor units free of charge in domestic energy packages, but businesses typically need to purchase them separately.

 Energy Management Systems

-Energy Management Systems are monitoring systems that use real-time energy consumption data to control and optimise complex energy systems.
+Energy Management Systems are monitoring systems that use real-time energy consumption data to control and optimise complex energy infrastructures.

-A common example is directing electricity generated from commercial solar panels between solar batteries and on-site usage, depending on whether it is a peak or off-peak period in a multi-rate business energy tariff.
+A common example is directing electricity generated from solar panels between solar batteries and on-site usage, depending on whether it is a peak or off-peak period on a multi-rate business energy meter.

 Read our guide to Energy Management Systems for businesses to learn more.